Sandro Botticelli: Dante, printing and manuscripts

 Botticelli later began a luxury manuscript illustrated Dante on parchment, most of which was taken only as far as the underdrawings, and only a few pages are fully illuminated.
-This manuscript has 93 surviving pages (32 x 47 cm), now divided between the Vatican Library (8 sheets) and Berlin (83), and represents the bulk of Botticelli's surviving drawings.
+This manuscript has 93 surviving pages (32 × 47 cm), now divided between the Vatican Library (8 sheets) and the Kupferstichkabinett, Berlin (83), and represents the bulk of Botticelli's surviving drawings.

 Once again, the project was never completed, even at the drawing stage, but some of the early cantos appear to have been at least drawn but are now missing.
 The pages that survive have always been greatly admired, and much discussed, as the project raises many questions.
 The general consensus is that most of the drawings are late; the main scribe can be identified as Niccolò Mangona, who worked in Florence between 1482 and 1503, whose work presumably preceded that of Dante.
 Botticelli then appears to have worked on the drawings over a long period, as stylistic development can be seen, and matched to his paintings.
 Although other patrons have been proposed (inevitably including Medicis, in particular the younger Lorenzo, or il Magnifico), some scholars think that Botticelli made the manuscript for himself.

 There are hints that Botticelli may have worked on illustrations for printed pamphlets by Savonarola, almost all destroyed after his fall.